-A critical analysis of the role of space and borders in contemporary literature.
-We will examine critical theories on the topic and apply those insights to texts mainly from or about Latin American and the Atlantic regions.
+A geocritical analysis of the role of space and borders in contemporary literature.
+We will examine the critical theory on the topic and apply those insights to texts mainly from or about Latin American and the Atlantic regions.
 We will include spatial representations from the visual arts and films.

 Examining diverse regions, times, and cultural movements, through an interdisciplinary, and internationally-oriented approach, are themes present in Lawrence’s mission.

-The course will be taught as a lecture/discussion and will include students’ presentations, class debates and participation, and informal conversations.
+The course is taught in Spanish as a lecture/discussion and includes students’ presentations, class debates and informal conversations.